Beneficiary Designation

 Retired Members

-Retired members are limited to two beneficiary changes post-retirement.
+• Retired members who elected a Normal Retirement Annuity are limited to two beneficiary changes post-retirement.
 For each beneficiary change, there will be an actuarial reduction to your monthly annuity benefit.

-Retired members who marry post-retirement will automatically adopt their spouse as their beneficiary two years following the date of marriage, without any reduction to benefits.
+• Retired members who marry post-retirement under a Normal Retirement Annuity will automatically adopt their spouse as their beneficiary two years following their date of marriage, without any reduction to benefits.
 Please notify the pension office of the marriage and submit a copy of your marriage certificate.